hypre-space/hypre/INSTALL.md

 ABI Compatibility Policy
 ========================

+HYPRE versions follow the X.Y.Z scheme.

-hypre versions follow X.Y.Z.
-ABI compatibility is guaranteed across patch releases within the same major and minor (same X.Y).
-Minor and major releases may introduce ABI changes and are not guaranteed to be compatible.
+- Patch releases (Z) are intended to be ABI-compatible within the same major and minor version (X.Y).
+- Major (X) and minor (Y) releases may introduce ABI changes and should not be assumed compatible.

-- Compatible (ABI-stable within same X.Y):
+Examples:
-  - 2.22.0 ↔ 2.22.1
+- Likely compatible: 2.22.0 ↔ 2.22.1 (same X.Y, patch-level updates).

-- Not guaranteed compatible:
+- Not necessarily compatible:
   - 2.31.z ↔ 2.32.z (minor version differs)
   - 2.y.z  ↔ 3.y.z (major version differs)

 Recommendations:
 - If distributing binaries or building plugins, pin to an exact X.Y and allow any Z.
 - When upgrading across X or Y, plan to rebuild and revalidate dependent binaries.